Sage-Bionetworks/portalsDocs/_articles/evaluation_queues.md

 To set the sharing settings, go to the **Challenge** tab to view your list of Evaluations.
 Click on the **Share** button per Evaluation and share it with the teams or individuals you would like.

 {% include important.html content="When someone submits to an Evaluation, a copy of the submission is made, so a person with Administrator or Can score access will be able to download the submission even if the submitter deletes the entity." %}

+## Close an Evaluation Queue
+While there isn't technically a way of "closing" an evaluation queue, there are multiple ways to discontinue submissions for users.

+* Users are only able to submit to a queue if they have `can submit` permissions to it.
+If you have the ability to modify the permissions of a Queue, you will still be able to submit to the queue due to your `administrator` access.
+* If the Quota is set so that the current date exceeds the the round start + round duration, no one will be able to submit to the queue (even administrators).
+* Deleting a queue will also discontinue the ability to submit to it.
+Be careful when doing this, as deleting a queue is irreversible - you will lose all its submissions.

 ## Submitting to an Evaluation Queue